albertodevelopments/rock-paper-scissors/README.md

 ## Welcome to Rock Paper Scissors

-This a version of the old classic game that we all played during our childhood!
+This is a version of the old classic game that we all played during our childhood!

 ### How to use it